iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

 - Make customizations to suit your specific needs
 - Learn from and contribute to an open-source tool

+### Two Powerful Modes

+#### 📸 Coding Mode (Original)
+- Take screenshots of coding problems
+- AI-powered problem analysis and solution generation
+- Detailed explanations with time/space complexity analysis
+- Real-time debugging assistance

+#### 🎤 Live Interview Mode (NEW)
+- Real-time audio transcription during interviews
+- Instant AI-generated responses and suggestions
+- Supports both technical and behavioral questions
+- Optional automatic screen capture
+- Minimal, stealth-friendly interface

 ### Customization Possibilities

 The codebase is designed to be adaptable:

-- **AI Models**: Though currently using OpenAI's models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API.
+- **AI Models**: Though currently using OpenAI and Gemini models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API.
 All integration code is in `electron/ProcessingHelper.ts` and UI settings are in `src/components/Settings/SettingsDialog.tsx`.
 - **Languages**: Add support for additional programming languages
 - **Features**: Extend the functionality with new capabilities
 - **UI**: Customize the interface to your preferences